-All trainees do seats in charity and social enterprise, as well as dispute resolution or public and regulatory.
-Other seats are available in immigration, corporate and commercial, employment and real estate.
+All trainees do seats in charity and social enterprise.
+Other seats are available in immigration, corporate and commercial, dispute resolution, public and regulatory, employment and real estate.
 We’ll help you to choose the seats that will best prepare you for your preferred career path.

 You’ll have a dedicated supervisor in each seat, who’ll make sure your work is relevant and varied, with training where necessary.
 At the interim and final appraisals for each seat, your supervisor will give feedback on your performance and set objectives for the next stage.

 All candidates who have not yet completed the LPC or SQE will need to complete the SQE.
 You do not need to have enrolled on an SQE course before applying to us for a training contract.